JoaquinAmatRodrigo/skforecast/README.md

 # Installation & Dependencies

-To install the basic version of `skforecast` with its core dependencies, run:
+To install the basic version of `skforecast` with core dependencies, run the following:

 ```bash
 pip install skforecast
 ```

-If you want to learn more about the installation process, dependencies and optional features, please refer to the [Installation Guide](https://skforecast.org/latest/quick-start/how-to-install.html).
+For more installation options, including dependencies and additional features, check out our [Installation Guide](https://skforecast.org/latest/quick-start/how-to-install.html).

 # What is new in skforecast 0.13?